jrief/django-shop-viveum/README.rst

 Get in touch with Viveum and ask for a test account.
 They will send you an identifier and a password.
-Use the given values and log into https://viveum.v-psp.com/ncol/test/admin_viveum.asp this will bring you into a old-fashioned admin environment.
+Use the given values and log into https://viveum.v-psp.com/ncol/test/admin_viveum.asp this will bring you into an admin backend.
 All the relevant settings required to configure this module can be fetched from the menu item **Configuration > Technical information > Global security parameters**::
     Hash algorithm: SHA-1
     Character encoding: UTF-8